preoyati/EnsembleDecisionTree/README.md

 # EnsembleDecisionTree
-Implementation of decision tree using c4.5 algorithm with missing values.
+Implementation of decision tree using c4.5 algorithm.
+It will also work for missing values.